OmDongaonkar03/Translation-Widget/README.md

 # Translation Widget

-A simple, drop-in solution to translate any webpage content using Google's Gemini 1.5 Pro API.
+A simple, drop-in solution to translate any webpage content using Google's Gemini API.
 Add a single line of code to your website and give your visitors the ability to view your content in their preferred language.

 ## Features